Experience Ireland: Sacred & Neolithic Sites

 Students will gain a better understanding of holistic and spiritual practices in Ireland while visiting significant archaeological and historical sites throughout the country.
-We will be learning about, as well as experiencing the ancient Celtic traditions that cross the landscape with a focus on studying how many of the sites relate to holistic health, archaeoacoustics and archaeoastronomy.
+We will be learning about, as well as experiencing the ancient Celtic traditions that cross the landscape with a focus on studying how many of the sites relate to Integrative Health, archaeoacoustics and archaeoastronomy.
 The Honoring of Nature is an amazing Irish/Celtic tradition that we will have the opportunity to see and to realize how it impacts all of the Irish ways of life.
 We will see how this impacts and aids each individual’s own shifting, changing, and healing on multiple levels.
 Personal time for contemplation and meditation will be built into the schedule to create the opportunity for inner growth as each individual experiences these places from their own personal perspective.
 A Focus on cultural diversity, music, weather, foods, and landscape will be applied to each location visited as part of the experience.
 This experience provides an opportunity to explore some of the most historic, sacred, and pristine places on Earth.
 Creating an opening/opportunity to expand one’s comfort zone by ‘being in the moment’ within this very different environment and developing an appreciation for these differences.

 Powerful Sacred Energies of IRELAND’s Lands